nejohnson2/telesource/README.md

 ## Node.js - Coffeescript - Express - EJS - Bootstrap

+Make sure you have `OpenBTSCLI` in your path, which can be done by making a symlink in `~/bin`

 ### Getting started w/ local development server

 1) Clone this repo and navigate into the code directory with Terminal.